 No matter what the cause of your divorce is, or even if you believe your heart is so damaged that love is no longer there; you will grieve.

 Divorce is the loss of what should have been.
 The family that began on the promise of marriage was to be one of the major foundations in your life.
 It is not just heartbreak you will experience; it is deep, middle-of-the-night, no-holds-barred grief.
 Don’t hide from it, don’t wallow in it, but allow yourself the necessary time to mourn the loss completely and fully.

 Whether it’s due to the difficult choices you will now have to make—where to live, how to pay the bills, or who gets the sofa—there will be a desire to place blame.
 Even if your spouse was the chump that had multiple affairs, blew out the bank balance, and was caught repeatedly lying over even insignificant things.
 Dwelling in or holding onto anger only ends up harming you.

 That’s not to say you should hide your anger, deny it, or keep it to yourself.
 You shouldn’t.
 Feel it, kick a few doors, throw a few dishes, share it with the ones you’ve chosen to trust.
 But then work through it to the other side.
 It will take time, may require counseling but to move on it has to be dealt with.
 An angry heart will never be a peaceful heart.

 You need time to heal and that doesn’t come through quickly replacing one relationship with another.
 This is not the time to start looking for a new man.
 Relationships that begin before your healing is complete will be built on unstable ground.
 You are hurt and vulnerable, which is never a good time to go looking for love.
 You must know this: you do not need the attention of a man to prove you are worthy of attention from a man.
 The best way to know that about yourself is to prove you are whole and capable without it.
-Give yourself time, and by time I am not talking about months, but it may be a few years.
+Give yourself time, and by time I am not talking about months, but maybe a few years.